AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/video.md

 ## Add closed captions or subtitles to video {#adding-captions-to-video}

 You can extend the reach of your videos to global markets by adding closed captioning to single videos or to Adaptive Video Sets.
-By adding closed captioning you avoid the need to dub the audio, or the need to use native speakers to rerecord the audio for each different language.
+By adding closed captioning, you avoid the need to dub the audio, or the need to use native speakers to rerecord the audio for each different language.
 The video is played in the language that it was recorded.
 Foreign language subtitles appear so that people of different languages can still understand the audio portion.

 Closed captioning also allows for greater accessibility for people who are deaf or hard of hearing.